jwstegemann/fritz2/www/src/blog/posts/paradigm-shift-for-components.md

 image: paradigm-shift-for-components.jpg
 type: Article
 title: What we have learned about reuse and components in web front-end development.
-description: "This article is about how we built and delivered components with fritz2 so far, which problems we noticed more and more (STE: Formulierung?) and why a new approach is the solution for us.
+description: "This article is about how we built and delivered components with fritz2 so far, which problems we noticed more and more and why a new approach is the solution for us.
 At the same time we say goodbye to the components delivered with fritz2 up to verson 0.14 and introduce the new and imho better replacement for them."
 date: 2022-03-01
 author: chausknecht
 readtime: 15